 Leigh Peele: What do you feel that IF offers that sets it apart from other methods?
-Where do you think it really shines, not only in a scientific standpoint, but mentally as well?
+Where do you think it really shines, not only from a scientific standpoint but mentally as well?

 Martin Berkhan: The answer to this question is best answered from different point of views.
 Bear with me and you’ll understand where I’m going here.

 For the dieter, IF offers something very unique, in terms of enjoying physically and psychologically satisfying meals while losing weight.
 The absence of hunger and cravings are also a welcome feature when using IF for weight loss.
 Contrary to popular belief, the fasting phase has a suppressive effect on hunger.
 Hunger pangs may come, but they disappear quickly, to be replaced by a sense of well being and total absence of hunger.